wp-plugins/login-customizer/readme.txt

 === Login Customizer ===
 Plugin URI: http://www.hardeepasrani.com/portfolio/wordpress-plugins/login-customizer
 Description: Login Customizer plugin allows you to easily customize your login page straight from your WordPress Customizer!
-You can preview your changes before you save them!
-Awesome, right?
 Version: 1.0
 Requires at least: 4.0
 Tested up to: 4.0